Unhasu Orchestra debut concert

 Audience: DPRK leadership, art related people, Russian diplomats

 Published: originally in Tudou (土豆网, a Chinese video site).
 No more there.
-Republished in 3 September 2015 by wangjaesan in YouTube: https://youtu.be/GIBLGFcEA0E
+It was available for a while after September 2015 by wangjaesan in YouTube, but the whole site has been censored.

 Quality level not high, but faces can be recognized and music heard.
 Text often unreadable.

 Comments: The Russian musicians had arrived a week earlier (http://www.kcna.co.jp/item/2009/200909/news01/20090901-20ee.html), so that an intensive international training session appears to have taken place before the debut.
 The orchestras and choirs work fairly well together.
 UO is still a rather small ensemble, and is strenghened by musicians from the Mansudae Art Troupe.
 Both orchestras are dwarfed by the choir, which seems to have roughly 6 x 32 = 192 members of both nationalities.
 This is typical of the KJI era aesthetic style; the sound of a large amount of voices singing in perfect unison was an essential element in well done musical performances.

 The concert uses occasionally videos at the screen in the background, showing images of Kim Il-song or Kim Jong-il, which is a performative innovation.
 This does not yet take place very often.
 The technique apparently was still new and experimental.

 Composition: Kim Won-gyun 김원균 金元均, lyrics: Pak Se-yong 박세영 朴世永, 1947